 Lima region's top stories of 2022

 Dec.
-24—It was a year of sadness, heroism and letdowns by those in authority when reviewing the top local stories in 2022.
+25—It was a year of sadness, heroism and letdowns by those in authority when reviewing the top local stories in 2022.

 It was also a year of strange court cases and occasional triumph over adversity.
 In short, it was a microcosm of life here in West Central Ohio.